arthurgousset/website/content/posts/javascript.md

 logName(obj);
 ```

-Surpises with TS
+Surpises with TS: Empty types

-Empty types:

 > We can see that { k: 10 } has all of the properties that Empty does, because Empty has no properties.
 Therefore, this is a valid call